-While their assembly may may make event pros across the world groan, there’s no doubt that swag bags breed excitement in attendees.
+While their assembly may may make event pros across the world groan, there’s no doubt that event swag bags breed excitement in attendees.
 After all, who doesn’t love free stuff?

-> But as the meetings and events industry embraces a new era of sustainability, the environmental impact of these branded goodies also must be considered.
-After all, studies show that a 1,000-person, three-day event generates 5670 kg (12,500 lbs) of trash, and we know from experience that a large portion of swag items end up in landfills.
+But as the meetings and events industry embraces a new era of sustainability, the environmental impact of these branded goodies also must be considered.
+After all, studies show that a 1,000-person, three-day event generates 5670 kg (12,500 lbs) of trash, and we know from experience that a large portion of event swag items end up in landfills.

-> While many planners are considering a virtual approach to swag that eliminates much of this waste, for others traditional bags still make the most sense.
+While many planners are considering a virtual approach to swag that eliminates much of this waste, for others traditional bags still make the most sense.
 If that’s your scenario, we encourage you to increase the “staying power” or your promos by focusing on items that bring the most value to your specific attendee base.
 Read on for five tips on a gifting strategy that goes the distance.

 You might think you’ve already got this one in the bag (sorry), but it’s essential to consider the quality of your tote if you expect it not to be the first thing attendees toss into the trash post-conference.
 Bags should be of higher quality and ready to withstand more than just a single trip to the grocery store.
 Drop a witty saying or image on them, and you’ve got a winner!

 Backpacks also go a long way with attendees, provided you choose a style that has room for the average-sized laptop.
 The key with packs is to pick a neutral color (like black) and keep your brand’s logo minimal.
 Don’t forget to incorporate your event’s theme if there is one.
 For instance, the Walt Disney Company brought nostalgia (and possibly some nightmares) to guests when it made a fanny pack the swag bag for a 90’s themed event.